 The genre you write in may influence how you balance point of view scenes.
 For example, in a romance novel, you might want to give the female and male protagonists (read love interests) alternating scenes.

 Who is your protagonist?
-The POV Balance report will quickly tell you if your protagonist has the majority of the scenes.
+The POV Characters insight will quickly tell you if your protagonist has the majority of the scenes.
 If he/she doesn’t, then evaluate whether this character should be your main protagonist.
 If the answer is yes, you can review scenes where the protagonist is not your POV and determine if you can rewrite the scene from his/her point of view.

-Step 3 – Use The Feedback Rewrite Tips
+Step 3 – Use The Fictionary Story Teller Editing Tips

-If you’re not sure what POV is all about and how it should be considered in a rewrite, you can access the built-in rewrite tip for POV.
-The rewrite tip is first displayed in a summary format.
+If you’re not sure what POV is all about and how it should be considered in a rewrite, you can access the built-in editing tip for POV.
+The editing tip is first displayed in a summary format.
 If you still want more info, then you can access a complete explanation right when you need it!

 Rewriting a first or second or even a third draft is a lot of work.
-With Feedback your rewrites will become faster and more comprehensive as you are guided through the key elements of fiction for plot, character, and setting.
+With Fictionary StoryTeller your rewrites will become faster and more comprehensive as you are guided through the key elements of fiction for characters, plot, and setting.